zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/getting-started-b2b/gettingStartedB2B.md

 ### *B2B Documents and Schemas*

-A B2B Document is a mandatory object required by an Agreement, and specifies a data format and some additional configuration pertaining to the data format.
+A B2B Document is a mandatory object required by an Agreement, and specifies a data format and some additional configuration about the data format.

 A data format is specified using these properties: